Underground Tank Installation Service

-Xerxes fiberglass fuel storage tanks are a rust-proof, cost-effective alternative to steel tanks.
-Xerxes products we install include double-wall fiberglass, multi-compartment fiberglass, and triple-wall fiberglass storage tanks.
-Single wall fiberglass tanks are not recommended for use in New England because of the stability of mixed soils.
-Double-wall fiberglass tanks address this issue by providing twice the rigidity and strength of the single wall.
-The double-wall fiberglass tank is not susceptible to internal corrosion because fiberglass does not breakdown when exposed to air and water.
+Fiberglass fuel storage tanks by Xerxes are a rust-proof alternative to steel tanks.
+Sizes and types of well- priced Xerxes products we install range from double-wall fiberglass, to multi-compartment fiberglass, and triple-wall fiberglass storage tanks.
+The choice of single wall fiberglass tanks is not recommended for use in New England because of the stability of mixed soils.
+Use of a double-wall fiberglass tank is a better application, as it provides twice the rigidity and strength of a single wall.
+Water and air exposure does not break down a double-wall fiberglass tank because fiberglass is not susceptible to internal corrosion.

 - Herb Chambers Lexus UST Installation

 - Kelly Volkswagen Underground Gasoline Storage Tank Installation

 Containment Solutions Inc. (CSI) is the largest American fiberglass tank, manufacturer.
 The UL 1316 specification which governs underground fiberglass tank manufacturing was the result of CSI’s design work.
 CSI instituted and perfected the use of specially treated silica in their laminate matrix.
 The CSI tank wall is composed of resin, glass and specially treated silica that together results in a composite matrix compatible with petroleum industry products including:

 - All Octanes of Gasoline